History of the New York Knicks: 2008–2010: Donnie Walsh

 On February 17, the Knicks shook up the roster, trading Miličić to the Minnesota Timberwolves for Brian Cardinal and cash considerations.
 A day later, the Knicks and Celtics swapped guard Nate Robinson for shooting guard Eddie House.
 The deal also included forward Marcus Landry going to the Celtics and the Knicks acquiring bench players J. R. Giddens and Bill Walker.
 The Knicks also acquired All-Star forward Tracy McGrady from the Houston Rockets and point guard Sergio Rodríguez from the Sacramento Kings in a three-way trade.
 The deal sent Knicks shooting guard Larry Hughes to Sacramento and forward Jordan Hill and power forward Jared Jeffries to Houston.
 The trades, orchestrated to give the Knicks more cap space for the summer of 2010, netted the Knicks $30 million of cap space.
 About three weeks after these team-changing trades, the Knicks played the Dallas Mavericks at American Airlines Center and blew them out by a score of 128–94 for their largest win of the season.
 However, the Knicks were eliminated from playoff contention in late March 2010 and completed their season with a 29–53 record, a regression from their first season under D'Antoni.

 Amar'e Stoudemire, NBA Rookie of the Year in 2003, has played for the Knicks from 2010 until 2015.

 The Knicks and former Phoenix Suns forward-center Amar'e Stoudemire came to an agreement on July 5, 2010.
 The sign and trade deal was made official on July 8 as Stoudemire agreed to an approximately $100 million contract over the span of five years.
 Team president Donnie Walsh stated the signing of Stoudemire as a turning point for the future of a Knicks team that had struggled in recent years.
 The Knicks continued to redesign their roster, trading David Lee to the Golden State Warriors for Anthony Randolph, Kelenna Azubuike and Ronny Turiaf.
 The Knicks also struck deals with former Bobcats point guard Raymond Felton and Russian center Timofey Mozgov.
 The Knicks regained their title as the most valuable franchise in the NBA following these acquisitions, though this was mainly due to the arrival of Stoudemire, whose star power allowed the team to resurge; the Knicks sold out their full-season ticket inventory for the first time since 2002.

-The Carmelo Anthony years (2011-2017)
+2011–2017: The Carmelo Anthony years

 Carmelo Anthony, an eight-time NBA All-Star, joined the Knicks in 2011.